Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Alex walked along the ancient bank, with his AR glasses showing him where to dig.
 The river had meandered over time: now, it was several miles away to the west, and Uruk sat alone in dry, barren country.
 But father, of course, had access to Corti GPS when he buried it.
 Alex’s glasses knew the coordinates down to the centimeter.

 Time for the magic trick.
-He pulled off his shirt---the sudden surge of camera-clicking made him feel a bit self-conscious for a moment, so he countered by showing off a little---then put his shoulder into it and dug, good and quick and with total confidence.
+He pulled off his shirt - the sudden surge of camera-clicking made him feel a bit self-conscious for a moment, so he countered by showing off a little - then put his shoulder into it and dug, good and quick and with total confidence.
 That was key, here.
 He had to show he *knew* what he’d find, and making fast work of it was a great way to do that.
 Also, he was the Bull of Uruk, right?
 May as well live it!

 Didn’t take him long to dig a pretty deep hole, deeper than he was tall.
 In fact, he was almost eight feet down when he found what he was looking for, encased within a very compacted layer of almost-sandstone. *Nobody* would have ever found it if they didn’t know it was there.
 He chopped with his shovel, pried the slabs up and tossed them out of the hole, dug out all around and finally under the bulky treasure until, at last, it was completely free to the air.